 Bachelor of Arts (General) in Anthropology

 The BA (General) program is a 15-credit degree program.
-At least 6.0 of your credits must be in Anthropology.
+At least 6.0 of your credits must be in Anthropology or Sociology.
 You take fewer core courses than in the Honours program and, in consultation with faculty advisors, you are free to tailor your program to suit your interests and career goals.

 Bachelor of Arts (Honours) in Anthropology